lwielar29/CircutPython/README.md

 <img src="https://github.com/tweissm35/CircuitPython/blob/master/media/fade.jpg" width="350">

 ### Lessons Learned
 At first, I had a hard time figuring out if I would need to use the While True in my code.
 I learned that with such a simple code I didn't need to as there were no parameters needed for it to blink.
 I also learned how to read an LED in circuitpython.
-Instead of using digitalread and digitalwrite as we used in arduino I used "value."
-The LED is still read as being True (on) or False (off).
+Instead of using digitalread and digitalwrite as we used in arduino I used ".value" The LED is still read as being True (on) or False (off).